Burgestrand/hue-api/content/api/auth/registration.md

 Multiple applications can be registered with the same username, as long as their devicetype is different.
 It is currently unknown what effect this might have on the bridge.

+You can <%= relative_link_to 'deregister a registered application through the configuration', '/api/config#deregistering-an-application' %>.

 <%= toc %>

 ## Registering an application